garybgenett/gary-os/README.md

 None of the steps in this process are specific to GaryOS, other than the starting [Portage] configuration and the selected list of packages.
-This process is generally applicable to all Funtoo (and Gentoo) systems.
+This process is generally applicable to all Gentoo systems.

 **Init**